abui-am/gitgud/README.md

 ### Customizing Autocommit Rules

-You can modify the commit message format by creating or editing the `.autocommit.md` file.
+You can customize the commit message format by creating or editing the `.autocommit.md` file.
 This file contains the rules that will be sent to the AI when generating commit messages.

+The application follows this hierarchy for finding autocommit rules:

+1. Project root `.autocommit.md` (highest priority)

+   - Create this file in your project's root directory to override default rules
-Note: The `.autocommit.md` file is listed in `.gitignore`, so you'll need to create it manually in each repository where you use this tool.
-This ensures your commit message customizations don't get committed to your repository.
+   - This file is listed in `.gitignore`, so it won't be committed to your repository
+   - Perfect for project-specific commit message conventions

+2. Default `.autocommit.md` (fallback)

+   - Located in the same directory as the `gg` executable
+   - Used when no project-specific rules are found
+   - Provides sensible defaults for all users

+3. Built-in default (lowest priority)
+   - Used only if no `.autocommit.md` files are found
+   - Follows the Conventional Commits format

 Example `.autocommit.md` content: